 Rene Phillips, LVT

-Clare lives in Portland with her Cocker Spaniel, Barnaby.
-In her spare time, she enjoys working around the house, walking Barnaby, reading, working out and cooking.Next Bio >
+Clare lives in Portland with her Cocker Spaniel, Nedford.
+She takes care of her mother and in her spare time, she enjoys working around the house, walking Nedford, reading, working out and cooking.Next Bio >

 Julie enjoys downhill skiing, photography and tries to take advantage of Portland’s Arts by going to plays and concerts when time allows.